Authorised Distributor · SG

 Cleanrooms and manufacturing areas

 Humidity control in cleanroom manufacturing affects both product quality and process behaviour (static, powder flow, hygroscopic ingredients).
 Continuous monitoring with alarming lets facilities respond before an excursion becomes a batch-quality issue.
-In some processes, particularly those involving effervescent or highly hygroscopic formulations, RH control is tight enough that even brief excursions during a shift change or door-opening event can be process-relevant, making sensor response time and alarm configuration as important as steady-state accuracy.
+In some processes, particularly effervescent or highly hygroscopic formulations, RH control is tight enough that even brief excursions during a shift change or door-opening event can be process-relevant, making sensor response time and alarm configuration as important as steady-state accuracy.

 Where Rotronic humidity monitoring is used in food cold chain